Jane Eyre by Charlotte Bronte Deluxe Edition Chapter 7.

 Mr. Brocklehurst hemmed.
 "Ladies," said he, turning to his family,

-"Miss Temple, teachers, and children, you all see this girl?"
+and children, you all see this girl?"

 Of course they did; for I felt their eyes directed like burning glasses